jschmer/PyMangaReader/README.md

 Checkout the repository, launch compile_ui.py to compile Qt designer and resource files to python and run `python PyMangaReader.pyw`.

 To generate a native package with all dependencies, install [cx_Freeze] and run `python setup.py build`
-**NOTE**: If you happen to encounter an error launching PyMangaReader with a generated package saying that Qt can't find a platform plugin, make sure that the library `libEGL.dll` is there!
+**NOTE**: If you happen to encounter an error launching PyMangaReader with a generated package saying that Qt can't find a platform plugin, make sure that the library `libEGL` is there!

 ## License
 This software is licensed under the [MIT license].